Tips for Maintaining a Second Home from Afar

 The answer: it depends on your home, budget, and security needs.

-Some homeowners choose professionally monitored security systems while others prefer a more DIY approach, installing smart security systems with real-time video that can be monitored from a laptop or smartphone.
+Some homeowners choose professionally monitored security systems while others prefer a more DIY approach, installing smart security products that can be monitored from a laptop or smartphone.

-Before you start shopping for a new security system, you should answer a few questions to get a better sense of what you need:
+Before you start shopping for a new security solution, you should answer a few questions to get a better sense of what you need:

 - What are you protecting?